IDEMSInternational/parenttext-pipeline/README.md

 # ParentText Pipeline

-Public repository to handle the process for producing final RapidPro flows from data held in Google Sheets.
+Handles the process for producing RapidPro flows from data held in Google Sheets.

 # Setup